Cirkit Designer Logo

 Q1: Can the ME60N03 drive high-power MOSFETs?

-Q2: What is the maximum switching frequency?
+Q2: What is the maximum load current per channel?